|AT A GLANCE||PRICING||HEADLINE|

 Overall, it’s nice that the bed comes in various options.
 We think each model is best suited for a particular group of people and situations.
 For example, we think the 8″ model is an excellent choice for filling out kids’ rooms or for outfitting your camping trailer.
 The 10″ model is great for teenagers and young adults in college, and the 12″ model is for people who want a thicker, more durable bed (comparatively speaking).

 To be fair, Casper doesn’t take a complete loss here.
-Even though the Original Casper mattress only comes in one option, the company offers two other beds, as well.
+Even though the Original Casper mattress only comes in one option, the company offers two other foam beds and two hybrid beds, as well.
 The first is the Casper Essential, which is actually very similar to the 8″ AmazonBasics mattress, except it’s quite a bit more expensive.
-The other bed they offer is called the Casper Wave, which is a premium bed-in-a-box mattress that incorporates special zoned support technology.
+The other foam bed they offer is called the Casper Wave, which is a premium bed-in-a-box mattress that incorporates special zoned support technology.

 This is the best part about the AmazonBasics mattresses.
 All three models are extremely affordable.
 In fact, they are among the cheapest beds you can buy online.
 Here’s how pricing compares to Casper based on a queen size mattress.